 Dynamic sales planning

-This is a mindset and a process – one that enables organizations to respond quickly to internal and external change, something that is going to differentiate winners from losers in 2021.
+This is a mindset and a process – one that enables organizations to respond quickly to internal and external change, something that is going to differentiate winners from losers.
 The process includes defining and monitoring signals of significant events, and developing contingency plans to assess, evaluate and act on these signals.

 Sales compensation design